interest-protocol/memez-swap/README.md

 ### Deployer

 The deployer is the user who creates the pool.
 He receives a `DeployerNFT` that earns trading fees for life.
-Meme coin devs can earn revenue to fund their marketing activities for life.
+Meme coin devs can earn revenue to fund their marketing activities.

 ### Referrals